plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 Do what's good enough rather than wait for an opportunity to make something perfect.

-This is similar to the minimum viable product idea but we do it for everything except for the product.
-All our development time goes into improving the product itself and the infrastructure.
+This is similar to the minimum viable product concept but we do it for everything except for the product.
+All our development time goes into improving the product itself and our infrastructure.

 For all the other, not so essential things, we follow the minimum viable approach.
 We accept the small inconveniences to us and do what's good enough.
 Some examples:

 * We use a template design (with some custom work to make it look a bit different from the default) for our home page even though we could spend a lot of money and time to have it all custom-built
 * We have a logo and some simple branding images on our site that we made ourselves even though we could spend some money and time on having a full suite of images and branding done by a professional designer
 * We use a simple CMS for our blog and content editing experience even though it's less user friendly and more cumbersome to work with than some of the more popular tools.
 Would be nice to make a move to something better but we've decided not to spend too much time on that
-* For our open stats details on [our about page](https://plausible.io/about) where we share numbers about our startup, we manually update the metrics once a month instead of building a proper, automatically updated integration
+* For our open stats details on [our about page](https://plausible.io/about) where we share numbers about our growth, we manually update the metrics once a month instead of building a proper, automatically updated integration
 * For our usage and performance counter on the home page where we list the number of sites Plausible is installed on, the total number of pageviews counted and the uptime, we do the same.
-Manual update
+Manual update once a month

 None of these are perfect, but all of them are more than enough to do what we need them to do.
 And this allows us to fully focus on product development and improving the product, the main thing people come to us for.

 Doing what's good enough doesn't stop us from growing and it doesn't make the user experience any worse than if we put a lot of time and resources in making it all perfect.

-We may fix the things I listed in the future and make them "perfect" but when you're bootstrapping, it's important to focus on what can make a real difference in making your startup sustainable.
+We may fix the things I listed in the future and make them "perfect" but when you're bootstrapping, it's important to focus on what can make a real difference to your startup becoming sustainable.

 ## Be obvious in your positioning